 Introduction: We created a new reference database called the Mars Target Encyclopedia (MTE) that contains compositional information about science targets (usually rocks or soils) on Mars.
 Users can search for all targets that contain an element (e.g., “calcium”) or mineral (e.g., “hematite”) and see a map view of their spatial locations (see Fig. 1).
-They can also look up information about a specific target of interest (e.g., “Dillinger”) to browse previous findings about its composition.
+Clicking on a search result or searching for a specific target of interest (e.g., “Dillinger”) brings up a page that compiles previous findings about its composition (see Fig. 2).